Career Profile

 Iona Systems Ltd. International

-Senior Systems Architect at Iona Systems working on the Orcfax and Arkly initiatives.
+Senior Systems Architect working on the Orcfax and Arkly platforms.

-• Continuing development of Web3 oracle technology for the Cardano blockchain.
+• Development of Web3 “oracle” technology for the Cardano blockchain.

-• Developing interfaces and cross-process interactions across a decentralized network of oracle nodes (data gathering, validation, and publication).
+• Development of interfaces and APIs supporting cross-process interactions across adecentralized network of autonomous oracle nodes performing data gathering, validation, and publication.

 • Development and implementation of coding standards and continuous integration.